Anon-Planet/thgtoa/guide.md

 There are some forums and subreddits (like r/phoneverification/) where users will offer the service of receiving such SMS messages for you for a small fee (using PayPal or some crypto payment).
 Unfortunately, these are full of scammers and very risky in terms of anonymity. **You should not use those under any circumstance.**

-To this date,we do not know any reputable service that would offer this service and accept cash payments (by post for instance) like some VPN providers.
+To this date, we do not know any reputable service that would offer this service and accept cash payments (by post for instance) like some VPN providers.
 But a few services are providing online phone numbers and do accept Monero which could be reasonably anonymous (yet less recommended than that physical way in the earlier chapter) that you could consider:

 -   **Recommended**: Do not require any identification (even e-mail):